 The bass from the Moondrop Aria is on the warm side of neutral, with a nearly exact balance between sub- and mid-bass.
 Bass frequencies take a back-seat on many tracks, and while present, can become somewhat muddled, rarely coming through with much force.
 Bass-heads will want to look elsewhere.

-For the mid-range, the Moondrop Aria outdoes itself.
-With a bright peak in the mids, the Aria manages to render lead instruments and vocals with precision and clarity.
+For the mid-range, the Aria outdoes itself.
+The Aria manages to render lead instruments and vocals with precision and clarity with a bright peak in the mids.
 This rich mid-range becomes the defining point of almost every track.
 The transition from low-mids to high-mids is accomplished with perfect balance, lending weight and presence to male and female vocals alike.